valancej/Codefresh-Blog/README.md

       password: '${{dockerhubPassword}}'
 ```

+## Conclusion

+By following along with the example above, we can see how simply Anchore scanning can be configured and added to a Codefresh pipeline line in order to immediately bolster the security of the built container images.

 As a reminder, we advise having separate Docker registries for images that are being scanned with Anchore, and images that have passed an Anchore scan.
 For example, a registry for dev/test images, and a registry to certified, trusted, production-ready images.

-## Conclusion